top of page

 How can treatment help with body image and BDD?

-Our team is trained in eating disorders and includes an ANZAED credentialed clinician.
 This work sits within our broader eating disorder counselling, and where appearance concerns overlap with disordered eating we can support both together.

-When to seek treatment
+When to reach out

-Body dysmorphia treatment in the Sutherland Shire
+Body image and BDD treatment in Sydney and the Sutherland Shire

 If you’re unsure where to begin, our Client Care Team can assist.
 Call 02 8519 4197 or use the button below to request an appointment.